pascallaliberte/sharpen.page/index.md

   {% include adhoc-post-list.html post_ids=page.articles_on_adjusting %}

 You'd like to move fast, but not waste your efforts on running experiments.
-You've talked to some recent buyers, but something still doesn't add up. **You want to [_understand_ what's going on](/understand).**
+You've talked to some recent buyers, but something still doesn't add up. **You want to [_understand_ what's going on](/understand){: .cta-btn }.**

 ## _Maybe it's that_ <mark>Your Product Offers Too Much</mark> and Those Features Don't Sell Like You Hoped
 {: .maybe-heading }